mukatee/pypro/README.md

 ------------
 - Python3.
 Tested with 3.4.
 - PSUtil.
 The Python package used to read the resource metrics.
 Should install as dependency, otherwise "pip3 install psutil".
-- Elascticsearch package. "pip3 install elasticsearch".
+- Elascticsearch package.
+Should install as dependency, otherwise "pip3 install elasticsearch".
 - Mysql.connector. "pip3 install mysql-connector-python –allow-external mysql-connector-python"

 On a unix-based system you likely need to sudo yourself to install the dependencies, or this package itself (for pip3).
+If you know how to add an external dependency for the mysql.connector to the setup file so it is installed as dependency, let me know.

 Installation
 ------------